Visit the Audience Network Help Center for more guidance and instructions on working with Audience Network.

 This means we are not able to serve ads to this person.
 This could occur because:

-Note that if you can see test ads, your implementation works correctly and people will be able to see ads in your app once it's live.
+Note that if you can see real ads while you are testing based on our testing guide, your implementation works correctly and people will be able to see ads in your app once it's live.

-Yes—ad metadata can be cached and re-used for up to 1 hour.
-If you plan to use the metadata after this time period, make a call to load a new ad.
+Yes, ads can be cached and re-used for up to 60 minutes.
+If you plan to use the ad after this time period, make a call to load a new ad.
 After this time passes, if the person has not clicked the ad, you must request a new ad.

 After integrating our SDK into your iOS app, you will need to submit your app to Apple for review.
 As part of this review process, you will be asked if your app uses the Advertising Identifier (IDFA).
 Please check "Yes".
 You will then be asked how your app makes use of it.
 The question will take this form: